The most vibrant places in Naples - Citimarks

 Traffic anarchy

-The sunset rushes into the tunnel and ignites the clamor of Naples: traffic jam.
-Paralyzed traffic is normal in Naples for a thousand reasons, human and urban ones.
-The urban layout has hardly changed since the Greco-Roman period, and is presented as it was in the 18th century: only that, now, the population has grown from 500.000 inhabitants under the reign of the Bourbons, to nearly 2 million under the communist leadership of Maurizio Valenzi […];
+The sunset pours into the tunnel, sparking the tumult of Naples: a traffic jam.
+Congested traffic is a common occurrence in Naples for myriad reasons, both human and urban.
+The city’s layout has scarcely changed since the Greco-Roman period, retaining its appearance from the 18th century.
+However, the population has surged from 500,000 inhabitants during the Bourbon reign to nearly 2 million under the leadership of Maurizio Valenzi, a communist figurehead […];

-Neapolitan drivers act as if they are still riding horses.
-Take for example two friends crossing each other in cars: their reaction will be to hit the brake and leave their vehicles in the middle of the street to say hi.
-Horns will start shouting in every tone, engines will roar, cars will do acrobatics exchanging cries and gestures of “friendship”; the two drivers will turn to the impatient ones with their forearms spread, asking them in all innocence: “For heaven’s sake, a little patience!”
+Neapolitan drivers maneuver as if they were still riding horses.
+Consider two friends encountering each other in their cars: their immediate response is to hit the brakes and leave their vehicles in the middle of the street to exchange greetings.
+Horns blare in every tone, engines roar, and cars engage in acrobatics, exchanging cries and gestures of “friendship.”
+The two drivers, with forearms outstretched, turn to the impatient onlookers, innocently asking, “For heaven’s sake, a little patience!”

-(Further down the street) a police officer, surely in bad spirits that day, sets out to enforce respect for the red lights at a crossroads for a few moments.
-There is a jam, so he will surely turn his back on the traffic: the code’s violations are so common, that he prefers to turn a blind eye and wisely leave the traffic at the drivers’ peril. […]
+(Further down the street) a police officer, undoubtedly in a foul mood that day, embarks on enforcing respect for red lights at a crossroads for a brief moment.
+A traffic jam ensues, prompting him to likely turn his back on the chaos.
+Code violations are so commonplace that he prefers to turn a blind eye and wisely let the drivers navigate at their own risk. […]

-An employee can be as long as two hours late for work: his delay will be quite excused in case of a public transport strike, a heavy downpour or a protest; besides, once in the office, he won’t rush to work: first, he will call the nearest coffee shop to bring him an espresso.
-Foreign travelers, don’t you grumble, don’t curse this unproductive disorder, these constant pauses…take patience and open your eyes: the city of Naples, scene of a permanent, open-air show, gives you its first lesson: in this “school of gaze”, learn to look at the daily life of the greatest actors in the world, directly on the street -not like an artificial stage. […]
+An employee can be up to two hours late for work, with delays easily excused due to a public transport strike, heavy rainfall, or a protest.
+Moreover, upon arriving at the office, there’s no rush to start working; first, a call to the nearest coffee shop is in order to have an espresso delivered.
+Foreign travelers, don’t grumble or curse this seemingly unproductive disorder and constant pauses; exercise patience and open your eyes.
+The city of Naples, a stage for a permanent, open-air show, offers you its first lesson in this ‘school of gaze’: learn to observe the daily life of the world’s greatest actors directly on the street, not on an artificial stage. […]

-Understanding Naples also means riding a car.
-If you arrive by train, plane or boat, hire a car for a day and explore the city in all directions, like Alexandre Dumas in his Corricolo (note: the name of his horse carriage in Naples).
+Understanding Naples also entails mastering the art of driving.
+If you arrive by train, plane, or boat, rent a car for a day and explore the city in all directions, much like Alexandre Dumas did in his Corricolo (note: a type of Neapolitan horse carriage).
 And off you go!
-Apart from the sound of horn in lieu of a whiplash, the city is no more chaotic than Dumas found it himself.
-The stunning anarchy of the traffic -anarchy, in general, being the only rule in Naples -; […] the violation of all rules and codes; the brutal honking forcing you to run through the red lights, to take no-way streets, to park […] on the sidewalks: all that is a necessary preparatory training.
+Besides the honking replacing the whiplash, the city is no more chaotic than Dumas found it himself.
+The breathtaking anarchy of traffic—where anarchy, in general, is the only rule in Naples—; the disregard for all rules and codes; the aggressive honking that compels you to run through red lights, take one-way streets, and park on sidewalks: all of these are essential elements of your preparatory training.

-The day when, with a feline dexterity and with cunning, modulated horn blasts, you will manage to pull your car out of four vehicles around you, in front, behind, to the right, to the left -they too will be blocked in the same way by a frozen wave of hundreds of rounded tin roofs-, then, only then, you will have the first drop of Neapolitan blood in your veins.
+The day when, with feline dexterity and cunning, modulated horn blasts, you manage to extricate your car from the four vehicles surrounding you—front, back, right, left, all blocked in the same way by a frozen wave of hundreds of rounded tin roofs—only then will you have the first drop of Neapolitan blood in your veins.

 Jean-Noël Schifano, Naples, Seuil, 1981.